gradle/gradle/design-docs/features/build-platform/README.md

 - Introduce a new Gradle core plugin named `build-system-dev`.
 - Expose extension that allows user to set relevant meta-data.
-    - The extension will be named `buildSystem`.
+    - The extension will be named `buildPlatform`.
     - For now the only options will be init script as well as Gradle and Java version compatibility.
 - Create task named `generateMetaData` for translating the user input into a meta-data file.
     - Implement as custom task with defined inputs and outputs.